Agroforestry Map

 - Interested parties (those who are currently thinking about creating an agroforestry plot).

 The users themselves determine which personal information (address, company details, photo, etc.) is displayed on the map.
-For all data, we as administrator ensure that changes are screened by the user before they appear online.
+For all data, we as administrators ensure that the user screens changes before they appear online.
 In doing so, each newly uploaded photo is automatically reduced in size and provided with a watermark to mark the source of the map.
-The resulting map data is protected and its management is structured and transparent.
+The resulting map data is protected, and its management is structured and transparent.
 We take all measures necessary to comply with data protection legislation.